I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Red sky in the morning, sailor’s warning.”

-The red sky that affects the lives of mariners, shepherds, and others works best if the crimson is in the east; that means that the setting Sun is bouncing off rain clouds that have already passed.
+The red sky that affects the lives of mariners, shepherds, and others works best if the crimson is in the west; that means that the setting Sun is bouncing off rain clouds that have already passed.
 So, it’s reasonable to expect a rain-free day on the morrow.

-However, a deep red sky to the west might be a sign of gathering moisture and a storm on the way.
+However, a deep red sky to the east might be a sign of gathering moisture and a storm on the way.
 Or, it might mean pollution is affecting the light.
 There are so many variables that it’s best not to plan your picnic too early.

 “Rain before seven, fine before eleven.”

-This proverb comes from Britain where the frontal systems that typically bring rain take between three and four hours to pass.
-This being the United Kingdom though there’s a good chance another frontal system is following on a few hours later.
+This proverb comes from Britain, where the frontal systems that typically bring rain take between three and four hours to pass.
+This being the United Kingdom, though, there’s a good chance another frontal system is following on a few hours later.

 “Dew on the grass, no rain will come to pass.”